gzussa/javacodegen/README.md

 mvn test
 ```

-Make sur you can generate the assembled jar file
+Make sure you can generate the assembled jar file

 ```
 mvn package assembly:single